 Oettingen states that mental contrasting in this way can both help us to be successful and can also stop anxiety.

-We can use mental contrasting to stop anxiety and to increase our chances of success.
+We can use mental contrasting to stop anxiety and to develop self motivation.

 Let’s take a look at how to do both of these things.